What is responsive web design, and why does it matter for your author website?

 Here’s an example from my own author website:

-However, when you view my site on a mobile, you get quite a different image.
 Here, you get the image of the book first, with the quote below, and the button below that.

-This is responsive design in action!
 It means that all the important elements for my homepage banner – the book cover, the quote, and the call to action – are still easily visible on a mobile phone, and visitors to the site know what to do.

-You also might find that any text on your site breaks over different lines depending on the size of the screen, as it resizes in order to make sure it’s easy for people to read.
 This can be frustrating – for example if you don’t want to have the title of your book breaking over two lines, as one of my clients once asked me about – but it’s the price you have to pay in order to ensure your site looks smart on mobile, and is a much better compromise than tiny text that no one can read.

-Unfortunately, you can’t just put in a paragraph return to try to force certain words onto certain lines.
 If you do that, when the screen resizes and the words all move around, these breaks can look odd, leaving strange gaps.

 Best practice tips for images

-So how do we make sure our website looks good on all devices?
 The most important thing to consider when building a responsive site (on Squarespace or another platform) are the images.
 And most specifically the banner or background images.

-You need to choose an image that will look good on as many size screens as possible.
-It helps also to choose images that are roughly the same shape as the space in which they’ll appear – for example, using a landscape (or wide) image for a banner.
+It also helps to choose images that are roughly the same shape as the space in which they’ll appear – for example, using a landscape (or wide) image for a banner.

 Best practice tips for text

 As mentioned above, text on a responsive website resizes automatically to fit the screen.
-Because of this, you won’t always be able ‘shape’ the text in the way you might like.
+Because of this, you won’t always be able to ‘shape’ the text in the way you might like.

 This will avoid cropping issues and it also means that search engines can ‘read’ the text, which helps with your SEO.
-Text that’s part of the actual image itself is unreadable by Google and other search engines.

 Last but not least

-When you’re working on your site, make sure you regularly check how it looks on different devices.
 There are several tools you can use to do this (there are Chrome plugins that do this, and you can also use Chrome’s own built-in Developer Tools).

 But a foolproof way to make sure your site looks good on mobile is to keep your mobile phone close to hand and regularly refresh your website on your mobile phone browser so that you can see how it’s all looking.